World traveler Clown Tom Bolton

 I did a day trip from Varanasi to Sarnath where the Buddha is said to have done his first preaching.
 The site was nothing spectacular, the main attraction being a Bo tree, which is said to have been sprouted from a seed from the tree, under which the Buddha found enlightenment.

-I took this photo on my last day in Varanasi, which was very unusual.
+I took these photos on my last day in Varanasi, which was very unusual.
 There was to be an eclipse of the moon at midnight, which was seen as a very ominous sign and hundreds of thousands of people came to camp out on the banks of the Ganges.
 During the eclipse they would all rushed into the river believing the holy Ganges water would give them protection.
 I scoffed at this superstitious belief and thought it safer to stay away from the risk of being stampeded at the water.
 I had spent most of the day trying to send off a bunch of stone carvings I had bought as gifts.
 I had to have a box made and it had to sew in cloth and all seams covered with sealing wax and when I finally got to the post office they said it was too late.
 I pleaded and then slipped them some Baksheesh, which did the trick.

 Later that night, I not only broke the frames of my glasses but also suffered from bad nasal congestion.
 When I tried to blow my nose, some slime went into my inner ear.
 I had extreme pain for a week and lost my hearing for the next month.
 Coincidence or what?
 Maybe I would have gone to the river if this hadn’t happened but I also heard lots of blood curdling screaming during the night so maybe it was a blessing in disguise.